-OTSI maintains a close working relationship with all the Regulators involved in Public Transport services in NSW.
-OTSI maintains a sound, cooperative working relationship with the NSW Branch of the Office of National Rail Safety Regulation and with NSW Roads and Maritime Services as the State's Bus and Ferry regulator.
-The Chief Investigator has regular contact with the Regulatory Heads and there is frequent contact at officer level.
+OTSI maintains a close working relationship with all the regulators involved in public transport services in NSW.
+OTSI maintains a sound, cooperative working relationship with the NSW Branch of the Office of National Rail Safety Regulation and with NSW Roads and Maritime Services.
+The Chief Investigator and Deputy Chief Investigator have regular contact with the regulatory heads and there is frequent contact at officer level.